 Any well-established shoots can grow in excess of 9ft high and can colonize the soil within a few years or sometimes months.
 There are many articles that say you can eliminate the roots with chemicals yourself, however, you will need an NPTC qualified person to utilise any chemicals due to new legislation which covers the management, and removal of Knotweed.

 There are plenty of myths that say you can remove Knotweed manually yourself, however, this is an extremely hard and intricate process and in most cases, not successful unless you employ a Knotweed specialist like South West Knotweed who has the qualifications and experience.

 At the peak of its growing season, 60% of the Knotweed weeds roots are underground so removal is extremely difficult as well as spreading wildly from one tiny fragment of crown or rhizome.
 Removing Knotweed without having substantial knowledge has a very good probability of spreading the plant to other regions of the soil that have been previously unaffected.

 How do you eradicate Knotweed Thornbury?

-There are recognised methods of getting rid of Knotweed and a Knotweed Professional like South West Knotweed Removal will be able to give you advice about the best and most effective procedure for your land or property.
+There are recognised methods of getting rid of Knotweed and a Knotweed Professional like West Country Knotweed Removal will be able to give you advice about the best and most effective procedure for your land or property.